 How to care for your Fiddle Leaf Fig

-Use these instructions to care for a Fiddle Leaf Fig. This guide will tell you how to water your Fiddle Leaf Fig, its light, temperature, and humidity preferences, and any additional care your plant might need to help it grow.
+Use these instructions to care for a Fiddle Leaf Fig. This guide will tell you how to water a Fiddle Leaf Fig; its light, temperature, humidity preferences and any additional care it might need to help it grow.

 Your Fiddle Leaf Fig will grow best with consistent, bright, filtered light.
 Turn the plant every few months once it begins to lean towards the light.
 It will prefer an east-facing, sunny window as afternoon sun from a south or west facing window will be too strong and will burn the leaves.